What is E-Waste and how can we create a more sustainable policy?

 - This e-waste contains hundreds of different materials and toxic substances.
 So this list includes lead, arsenic, cadmium, mercury and flame retardants.
 So all of these leach into the environment during e-waste disposal with primitive methods, posing serious risks to environmental and human health.

-- Incredibly, on a global basis, only 13% of e-waste is recycled.
+- Incredibly, on a global basis, only 17% of e-waste was recycled in 2020.
+This is surprsising since mobile phones contain precious metals like gold and silver.

 - The e-waste problem is huge.
 In the UK alone, nearly 500,000 tons of electronic waste e-waste goes unaccounted for every year.
 So huge quantities of hazardous waste are being illegally disposed of.
 Most of it is being exported to developing countries through the black market.